ropensci/phylocomr/cran-comments.md

 --------

-This release includes fixes across most functions for better handling of user inputs; adds a new manual file better detailing user inputs.
+This release includes a fix for installation failures with gcc trunk, and moves README image to man/figures.

 Thanks!
 Scott Chamberlain